undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Amherst College was 7:1: that means 7 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 310 members, according to the most recent data reported.
-This number included 158 male and 152 female faculty members.
+In 2025, this ratio at Amherst College was 7:1.
+That means that there were 7 times more students than teachers at this school.
+The faculty of this school consists of 338 members, according to the most recent data reported.
+This number included 174 male and 164 female faculty members.

 Student Population Diversity Graph